MPY-01/Caesar-Polo-Esau/polo/1961/polo-02.md

 FOR OFFICIAL USE ONLY FOR OFFICIAL USE ONLY

 Since 1949, the Chinese have shown considerable sensitivity to apparent Soviet efforts to erode or conceal the uniqueness of Mao's slogan.
-In 1952, the Peking Jen-min Jih-pao noted with apparent delight the criticism by Soviet scholars of the book Historical Materialism (Konstantinov, editor) which had "incorrectly" described China's state form.
+In 1952, the Beijing Jen-min Jih-pao noted with apparent delight the criticism by Soviet scholars of the book Historical Materialism (Konstantinov, editor) which had "incorrectly" described China's state form.
 Jen-min Jih-pao reports the criticism:

 "In the last paragraph of Section 2, Chapter 9, "On the Soviet Socialist State," the writer states that the People's Republic of China has established a revolutionary democratic dictatorship of the proletariat and peasantry.
 This definition fails to indicate fully and correctly the characteristics and special features of the state power of the People's Republic of China (genuine people's and democratic state power)...."